jacburge/wewillremember/README.md

+## Jaclyn:

+This is a Bootstrap template for a Flask app.
+Run locally via "python run.py".
+HTML templates in use are in the "app" folder.
+The "old" folder is a prior version back-up, not in use.
+Images, CSS, and JS may be found in the "static" folder.

 # [Start Bootstrap](http://startbootstrap.com/) - [Full Width Pics](http://startbootstrap.com/template-overviews/full-width-pics/)

 [Full Width Pics](http://startbootstrap.com/template-overviews/full-width-pics/) is an HTML starter template for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).
 This template features numerous full width background image content sections.